Tony Clarke (British politician)

-Anthony Richard Clarke (born 6 September 1963, Northampton, England), known as Tony Clarke is a British former Member of Parliament, who is currently a teacher at Northampton College.
-A politician of the left, Clarke was until was until recently the Green Party National Spokesperson on International and Foreign Affairs; previously a British Labour Party politician, he was Member of Parliament for Northampton South from 1997 to 2005.
+Anthony Richard Clarke (born 6 September 1963, in Northampton, England), commonly known as Tony Clarke, is a British former Member of Parliament, who is currently a teacher at Northampton College.
+A politician of the left, Clarke was the Green Party National Spokesperson on International and Foreign Affairs; previously a British Labour Party politician, he was Member of Parliament for Northampton South from 1997 to 2005.
 Clarke was also a director of Northampton Town F.C. for 11 years from 1999 to 2010, and served as General Manager at the club between 2005 and 2008.
-He served three terms (12 years) on Northampton Borough Council (2 Labour, 1 Independent) and one term (4 years) on Northamptonshire County Council (Independent).
+He served three terms on Northampton Borough Council, first as a Labour councillor, and then as an independent, and one term on Northamptonshire County Council as an independent.
 He also served as a Special Constable with Northamptonshire Police between 2003 and 2007.

 On 11 March 2013, Clarke announced that he had joined the Green Party, and would campaign as an Independent Green and stand as a Green Party candidate in the 2013 local elections.
-Clarke is a local community activist in Northampton and is currently employed teaching public Services at Northampton College.
+Clarke is a local community activist in Northampton and is currently teaches public services at Northampton College.

 Labour councillor and MP

 Before becoming an MP, Clarke had previously been a Social Work lecturer and Labour Councillor on Northampton Borough Council.
 He won the parliamentary seat unexpectedly at the 1997 general election with a majority of 744 over the sitting Conservative MP Michael Morris, with a campaign based on local representation.
-Morris, the Deputy Speaker of the House of Commons, had a near 17,000 vote majority at the 1992 election.
+Morris, the Deputy Speaker of the House of Commons, had a near 17,000 vote majority at the 1992 general election.

 At the 2001 general election, Clarke held the seat with a majority of 885 votes over the Conservative candidate Shailesh Vara.
-However, Conservative Brian Binley took the seat with a majority of 4,419 at the May 2005 General Election.
+However, Conservative Brian Binley took the seat with a majority of 4,419 at the May 2005 general election.

 Clarke was regarded as a rebel and an anti-war MP.
 Despite his stance against the invasion of Iraq, on receiving a copy of a confidential memo between Prime Minister of the United Kingdom Tony Blair, and US President George W. Bush, he chose to report the leak to the police rather than publicly expose what was said.
 From 2003 to 2005 he chaired the Northern Ireland Select Committee during the suspension of the NI Assembly.